maldoinc/python-request-mapper/readme.md

 ### Flask

-* Pull data from flask's request object
+* Pull data from flask's request args, json and form data.
-* Optional: Automatically bind to all views without having to decorate them.
+* Optional: Automatically map views without having to decorate them.
   * Views which do not use request mapper will not incur any performance penalty.
   * When using this feature the call to `setup_mapper` must be AFTER all views are registered.
 * Optional: Set up an error handler for validation errors which makes the api respond with a 422.